CalConnect/DEVGUIDE/iMIP.md

 In particular, Section 3.2.6 'Restrict Recurrence Instances Sent to "Attendees"' means that the VEVENT will have to be rewritten depending on which attendee the iMIP message is being sent to.
-It is easist by far to send a separate email to each ATTENDEE.
+It is easiest by far to send a separate email to each ATTENDEE.

 One of the most complex cases to handle, both as a sender and as a recipient of